 He is widely credited as the first black dancer to be employed by a British dance company.
 In 1969 he was a founder and member of London Contemporary Dance Theatre.
 Remaining in the company for eighteen years, touring globally and working with the renowned choreographers of the time including Robert Cohan, Alvin Ailey, Anna Sokolow, Robert North, Talley Beattie, Richard Alston and Siobhan Davies.

-Most recently, Namron was involved in Anniversary by Alan Lyddiard, choreographed by Royston Maldoom, a new multi-media dance and theatre performance created by older artists, including performers from various dance traditions and backgrounds.
+In 2016, Namron was involved in Anniversary by Alan Lyddiard, choreographed by Royston Maldoom, a multi-media dance and theatre performance created by older artists, including performers from various dance traditions and backgrounds.